mathesar-foundation/mathesar-wiki/product/specs/users-permissions.md

 - Allow Mathesar administrators to follow the security best practice of the principle of least privilege
 - Allow Mathesar administrators to set up user accounts, view or change current users and their privileges, and delete users.
 - Allow users to customize their Mathesar experience, including:
-	- Display settings such as column width on tables, table inspector show/hide, etc.
+	- Display settings such as table inspector show/hide, etc.
 	- Private Explorations.

 ### Bonus Goals